huaminghuangtw/Evergreen-Notes/Permanent-Notes/Acceptance and Commitment Therapy.md

 ---

-Imagine you're scheduled to give a presentation at work.
-You might think, “_I'm nervous, and I'm going to mess it up._” Feeling nervous before a presentation is a realistic expectation to have.
-ACT can help you [reframe your thoughts](a-true-transformation-begins-with-a-mental-shift.md) to: “_I know I feel nervous, and that's OK.
-I'm going to practice giving my presentation before the meeting so I feel more confident._”
+Imagine you’re scheduled to give a presentation at work.
+You might think, “_I’m nervous, and I’m going to mess it up._” Feeling nervous before a presentation is a realistic expectation to have.
+ACT can help you [reframe your thoughts](a-true-transformation-begins-with-a-mental-shift.md) to: “_I know I feel nervous, and that’s OK.
+I’m going to practice giving my presentation before the meeting so I feel more confident._”